- Experience Etosha, Damaraland, Namib and Kalahari by driving a 4x4 through Namibia's wide open spaces

 WALVIS BAY - SESRIEM (Namib Desert)

 After the coast it's on to the desert.
 Head south for the dunes of the Namib Desert, one of the world's oldest deserts, a near-perfect landscape of clean lines, an extraordinary range of colours: the apricot, orange and red hues of the sands and the intense blue sky.
 Sublime and unspoiled.
 Admire the immense display of apricot-red sand dunes, which are among the highest in the world (some are over 1,100ft high) and surround an ancient dried salt lake, bordered by beautiful acacias.
 This is a chance for an encounter with desert animals such as oryx, springboks, ostriches, jackals and other birds.
 Enjoy a two-night stay in Sesriem, in a magnificent hillside lodge at the entrance to the national park, designed as a viewing point for the endless landscape.
 Every effort has been made to ensure that the Namib Desert and its petrified dunes remain so forever: the cottages are built on stilts and the beds are raised off the ground, the dark interiors contrast with the intense outdoor brightness.
 Here, life is lived at the desert's pace, contemplating the changes of light on the red dunes.
 Small private stone pools, large terraces – another concept of comfort, unostentatious luxury, natural and discreet.
-Activities - Climb the dunes to survey the apricot-coloured landscapes - spend the day walking the dune corridor between Sesriem and Sossusvlei - encounter desert animals, including oryx, springboks, ostriches, jackals and other birds.
+Activities include climbing the dunes to survey the apricot-coloured landscapes - spend the day walking the dune corridor between Sesriem and Sossusvlei - encounter desert animals, including oryx, springboks, ostriches, jackals and other birds.